New York Climate Week 2019

 Events United States Climate action

-New York City (USA) will be the epicentre of the climate agenda in September.
-The city will host two pivotal events for measuring the degree of commitment to global warming.
+New York City (USA) became the epicentre of the climate agenda in September 2019.
+The city hosted two pivotal events to measure the degree of commitment to global warming.
 These are the United Nations Climate Action Summit on 23 September and the Climate Week NYC from 23 to 29 September.
-The next United Nations Conference on climate change (COP25) in Chile is on the horizon.
+The next United Nations Conference on climate change (COP25) was held in Chile.

 Time is running out.
-The UN warns that there are just 11 years remaining to prevent irreversible climate catastrophe: if the Earth heats up more than 1.5°C by 2030 compared to the temperature of the late nineteenth century, there will be serious environmental problems with dire consequences for life — more floods, more extreme heat waves and more frequent and lasting droughts —.
+The UN is warning that we have only a few years to prevent an irreversible climate catastrophe: if the Earth heats up more than 1.5°C by 2030 compared to the temperature of the late nineteenth century, there will be serious environmental problems with dire consequences for life: more floods, more extreme heat waves and more frequent and lasting droughts.
 It can still be fixed but the countdown has already begun.

 Climate action on the global agenda

-In this context, United Nations Secretary-General Antonio Guterres has called upon global leaders to attend the Climate Summit in New York on 23 with ambitious, firm, realistic plans to accelerate their policies and fulfil the commitments they made under the Paris Accord by governments for 2020.
-Together they will work on new solutions to fight global warming and present their most immediate plans for climate action.
-The objective is to minimize CO2 emissions in 2020 to reduce them by 45% globally in the next decade and to zero after 2050.
+Within this framework, UN Secretary-General Antonio Guterres called on world leaders to come to the New York Climate Summit on 23 September 2019 with ambitious, concrete and realistic plans to accelerate their policies and deliver on the concrete contributions the Paris Agreement demanded from governments by 2020.
+The idea was to work on new solutions to global warming and to present their most immediate climate action plans.
+The goal was to minimise CO2 emissions by 2020 to a 45% reduction globally over the next decade and to zero after 2050.

-This is an essential event on the world climate agenda, which brings together the private sector, civil society, local authorities and other international organisations to develop initiatives against global warming.
-The Summit will also receive extra stimulus from the activities and initiatives scheduled around Climate Week New York External link, opens in new window. organised by The Climate Group, which will draw attention to climate solutions devised by the private sector in all areas of the economy.
+This essential event on the world climate agenda, also brought together the private sector, civil society, local authorities and other international organisations to develop initiatives against global warming.
+The Summit also received extra stimulus from the activities and initiatives scheduled around Climate Week New York External link, opens in new window. organised by The Climate Group, which focused on climate solutions implemented by the private sector in all sectors of the economy.

 SEE INFOGRAPHIC: What is the Climate Group?
 [PDF] External link, opens in new window.